Health Insurance in Bulgaria – FAQ for Foreigners

 I’m a self-employed freelancer or consultant.
 What are my obligations?

-If you live in Bulgaria and work independently:
+If you live in Bulgaria and work independently (no foreign A1/S1 etc.):

-- Register as self-insured (самоосигуряващо се лице) with the National Revenue Agency
+- Register as a самоосигуряващо се лице (self‑insured person) with the National Revenue Agency within 7 days of starting the activity.

 I’m applying for residence or a visa.
 What health insurance do I need